ilcato/homebridge-fibaro-home-center/README.md

 + "addRoomNameToDeviceName" : "PUT enabled OR disabled IN ORDER TO ADD THE ROOM NAME TO DEVICE NAME.
 DEFAULT disabled"
 + "doorbellDeviceId" : "PUT HOME CENTER BINARY SENSOR DEVICE ID ACTING AS A DOORBELL"
 + "logsLevel": "PUT THE DESIRED LOG LEVEL: 0 DISABLED, 1 ONLY CHANGES, 2 ALL"
-+ "newRole": "ENABLE IF YOU WANT THE DEVICE TYPE IN HOMEKIT TO DEPEND ON HOW THE DEVICE ROLE IN FIBARO IS SELECTED"
++ "advControl": "ENABLE IF YOU WANT THE DEVICE TYPE IN HOMEKIT TO DEPEND ON HOW THE DEVICE ROLE IN FIBARO IS SELECTED"

 Look for a sample config in [config.json example](https://github.com/ilcato/homebridge-Fibaro-home-center/blob/master/config.json)